-When this was crafted for a blog called On the Parade Ground in 2009 WPAA volunteers had lost a 2-year effort to acquire a property literally on the Parade Ground.
+The following blog entry into On the Parade Ground was in 2009 when WPAA volunteers had lost a two-year effort to acquire a property on The Parade Ground.
 They also had no idea they would find an in-town property or keep their doors open daily.
-Much has changed but what remains a challenge is the development of an on-call crew and ‘sunshine’ programming.
+Much has changed, but what remains a challenge is the development of an on-call crew and ‘sunshine’ programming.

-I remind anyone that makes a connection with this blog that this kind of program needs a host and crew that can put the community before their personal interests.
-It is a show that needs a team of people that can see the potential of community building.
+Thus far, absent from locally produced programs is one that features facilitated civic conversation related to Wallingford’s specific issues … I remind anyone who sees this blog that this kind of program needs a host and crew that can put the community before their personal interests.
+It is a show that needs a team of people that can see the potential of building community.

-ON THE PARADE GROUND is an idea about citizens coming together in the town’s common area and discovering & sharing stories that inform opinion, provide useful information and entertain.
-There is a growing number of Users and maybe someday a crew of volunteers that will discover themselves and their community as they explore the tools & stage of #WPAATV
+On The Parade Ground remains an idea about citizens coming together in the town’s common area to discover and share stories that inform opinion, provide useful information, and entertain.
+There is a growing number of users, and maybe someday a crew of volunteers will discover themselves and their community as they explore the tools & stage of #WPAATV.